 - Inhalants, lozenges, or ointments to treat nasal congestion

-- Medications to treat sore mouth, throat, or gums
+- Medicines to treat sore mouth, throat, or gums

-- Ointments to treat aches and pains (Ben-Gay, Therapeutic Mineral Ice)
+- Ointments to treat aches and pains (such as Ben-Gay, Therapeutic Mineral Ice)

 - Peppermint oil

 Below are symptoms of menthol poisoning in different parts of the body.